Finance

 Bank Transfer:

-Please fill out a direct debit request form if you would like the school to deduct an agreed amount either weekly, fortnightly or monthly from a nominated bank account or credit/debit card, until the invoice is paid in full.
+Please fill out a Payment Plan form if you would like to pay by instalments with an agreed amount either weekly, fortnightly or monthly until the invoice is paid in full.

-Please click here for the direct debit request form, please include name of student and which fees you would like to pay if there are multiple invoices on account.
+Please click here for the Payment Plan form, please include students name and the fees you would like to pay if there are multiple invoices on account.

 Centrepay: